-Volum e 1 : Submission Requirement Page Limit taken under Section 5.3.1.c of Part B to confirm with the Procuring Authorities the absence of any such conflicts); or b. narrative description of any such organizational conflicts of interest as required under Section 5.3.1.b of Part B (together with copies of any relevant documents), which description should: i. identify the Person or Persons which may be involved in the potential organizational conflict of interest; ii. state how Proposer's collective or individual interests, including those of any of its team members, consultants, contractors or subcontractors, or the interests of any chief executives, directors or senior personnel thereof, may result in, or could be viewed as, an organizational conflict of interest; and iii. detail any steps taken to date, and proposed future steps to be taken, to eliminate or mitigate such organizational conflict of interest including reference to any steps taken or to be taken following consultation with the Procuring Authorities in accordance with Section 5.3.1.c of Part B. 3.2.
-Le gal Disclosures and Certifications 3.2.1. Со mpleted Form D (Legal Disclosures). n/a 3.2.2. Со mpleted Part A (Summary of Certifications) of Form E (Certifications). n/a 3.2.3. Со mpleted Part B (Certifications) of Form E (Certifications) for each of: n/a a. each Equity Member; b.
-Lead Contractor; C. Lead Engineer; d.
+Volum Page Limit e. each Financially Responsible Party (if any); and f. each of the proposed Key Personnel.
+3. LEGAL MATTERS 3.1.
+Organizational Conflicts of Interest Either: a. confirmation of absence of any organizational conflicts of interest (as defined in Section 5.3.1.a of Part B), including, reference to any prior steps taken under Section 5.3.1.c of Part B to confirm with the Procuring Authorities the absence of any such conflicts); or b. narrative description of any such organizational conflicts of interest as required under Section 5.3.1.b of Part B (together with copies of any relevant documents), which description should: i. identify the Person or Persons which may be involved in the potential organizational conflict of interest; ii. state how Proposer's collective or individual interests, including those of any of its team members, consultants, contractors or subcontractors, or the interests of any chief executives, directors or senior personnel thereof, may result in, or could be viewed as, an organizational conflict of interest; and iii. detail any steps taken to date, and proposed future steps to be taken, to eliminate or mitigate such organizational conflict of interest including reference to any steps taken or to be taken following consultation with the Procuring Authorities in accordance with Section 5.3.1.c of Part B. 3.2.
+Legal Disclosures and Certifications 3.2.1.
+Completed Form D (Legal Disclosures). n/a 3.2.2.
+Completed Part A (Summary of Certifications) of Form E (Certifications). n/a 3.2.3.
+Completed Part B (Certifications) of Form E (Certifications) for each of: n/a a. each Equity Member; b.
+Lead Contractor; c.
+Lead Engineer; d.
 Lead Operator; and e. each Financially Responsible Party (if any).
 3.3.
-Le gal Issues Eitl ner: 1 page a. a statement that Proposer has not identified any anticipated legal issues relating to or affecting or anticipated to affect Developer and/or any Core Proposer Team Member that need to be resolved in order for: Proposer, assuming it is selected as a Short-listed Proposer, to deliver a Proposal in response to the RFP; and/or; ii.
-Developer and all Core Proposer Team Members, assuming Proposer is selected as Preferred Proposer, to perform its and their anticipated obligations under the Project Agreement or any related agreements, as applicable; or b. a descriptive list identifying and explaining any such issues.
+Legal Issues Either: 1 page a. a statement that Proposer has not identified any anticipated legal issues relating to or affecting or anticipated to affect Developer and/or any Core Proposer Team Member that need to be resolved in order for: i.
+Proposer, assuming it is selected as a Short-listed Proposer, to